 Each project team MUST propose, design and implement their specific application layer.
-Your design report includes an explanation the functionality of both the client and the server and a precise and detailed specification of the application layer protocol.
+Your design report includes an explanation of the functionality of both the client and the server and a precise, detailed specification of the application layer protocol.
 You must specify valid commands that the client accepts from input, the meaning of the command request to the server, and the server responses.
-Your application MUST include at least five distinct client commands and one of the commands must involve a file transfer over the network.
-Your commands should include at least one large transfer in both directions.
+Your application MUST include at least six distinct client commands.
+Your command set must involve at least one large transfer in both directions (e.g. a 1 Mbyte jpeg image).
 These transfers should be of sufficient size to test your sliding window mechanism.
+Your application specification needs at least a primitive login command that verifies that a client belongs to the set of authorized users of the service provided by the application server.